muratk5n/thirdwave/en/README.md

 ---

-So *The West Wing*.. trying to look, sound intelligent through day-trader quant-like correlation-speak (mostly spurious) while the real world rolls on.
+So *The West Wing*.. bunch of day-trader quant-like correlation-speak (mostly spurious) while the real world rolls on.
 This is what a section of Dems have become; white collar office dwelling dickwads passing papers to eachother in the hallway trying to look cool.
-Let's hope the 'evil Putin' mantra is enough to lull everyone into forgetting what happened, and wasn't made to happen.
+Let's hope the 'evil Putin' mantra is enough to lull everyone into forgetting the leadership fail.

 ---